Anger Management Therapy: Best Mental Health Treatment For Those Who Easily Get Angry

 In each case, the anger felt tends to be intense and may seem uncontrollable.
 When a person with one of these disorders experiences anger symptoms, they may lose their temper, fly into a fit of rage, explode on someone, or act aggressively.
 When anger is part of an underlying mental illness, medication may also be considered as part of treatment.
 Always speak to your doctor or psychiatrist regarding medication options.

-Other approaches to anger management
+Other treatment approaches to anger management

 Therapy isn't the only way to cope with frequent, severe, or overwhelming anger.
 There are anger management classes available, too.
 In these classes, a leader, usually a mental healthcare provider, teaches people anger management skills and relaxation techniques.